CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/label_tool.rst

    Now we can address the issue of multiple wood duck labels.
 Sometimes labels need to be manually adjusted.
-You can use the different tools from the Label Toolbar to modify your labels.
+You can use the different tools from the 'Label Toolbar' to modify your labels.
 In our case, where we have multiple wood duck labels, we want to reduce the labels to a single label.
 To do this:

 #.
 Click |mActionMoveLabel| `Show/Hide Labels and Diagrams` tool and then click on one of the wood
    duck labels.

    A dialogue box will appear; select `id` as shown in the figure below.